If you’ve been injured and someone else is at fault, you may be able to file and win a personal injury lawsuit.

 Am I responsible for repayment if I lose my case?

 Most pre-settlement or lawsuit funding is advertised as “non-recourse” lending.
 Technically this means you are not responsible for repayment if you lose your case.
-But before you accept pre-settlement funding, you must sign a contract, called a funding agreement.
-This contract specifies what happens if you lose your case or get a settlement or judgment for less than case value.
+But before you accept pre-settlement funding, you must sign a contract, typically called a funding agreement.
+This contract specifies what happens if you lose your case or get a settlement or judgment for less than the potential case value.
 This agreement will also specify what happens if there is not enough money in your settlement or judgment to repay the funding company.

 When should I consider filing a lawsuit over an accident?